990consulting/open990.github.io/README.md

 The difficult decision to close our virtual doors stems from several factors.

 The most urgent issue is data access.
 Open990.org works by consolidating various public data streams that are published by the IRS.
 In the past year, IRS data updates have become increasingly unreliable.
-[Few 990 filings were made available](https://www.irs.gov/charities-non-profits/form-990-series-downloads) through the first half of 2022, and the [Exempt Organization Business Master File](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf) began to reflect inconsistencies and delays.
+[Few machine-readable filings were made available](https://www.irs.gov/charities-non-profits/form-990-series-downloads) through the first half of 2022, and the [Exempt Organization Business Master File](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf) began to reflect inconsistencies and delays.

 As the data on which we depend has grown stale, an increasing number of profiles reflect out-of-date information.
 This is unfair to the constituents of these organizations, who face communication hurdles and lost time trying to reach out.
 It is even more unfair to the organizations themselves, which lose donations and suffer communication challenges.